-Being an Au Pair in Norway will give you the opportunity to live in a country with very high standards.
-The country is famous for its high life quality and being part of a family will give you an overview of a different lifestyle.
+Being an au pair in Norway will give you the opportunity to live in a country with very high standards.

 - Requirements for Becoming an Au Pair in Norway